Gregory A. Smith, Ph.D.

 Executive Director, Ohio Biological Survey

-I am a terrestrial ecologist studying birds and mammals to investigate how and why populations and communities are structured across space and time.
-I am also interested in patterns of biodiversity and how that diversity might be explained and preserved.
+I am a terrestrial ecologist studying anthropogenic changes to landscapes and how those changes impact wildlife population dynamics and community structure.
+Mammals and birds are the taxa of choice.
 Research projects, past and present, include: an investigation of home range size and space use of coyotes in an urbanizing landscape; the impact of "biotic homogenization" on the structure of vertebrate communities in the Cuyahoga Valley, Ohio; long-term small mammal population dynamics in northeastern Ohio and eastern Kansas; the role of black-tailed prairie dogs (Cynomys ludovicianus) within the Great Plains ecosystem; base-line inventories of terrestrial vertebrates at a National Park Service site in western Oklahoma; and an analysis of winter habitat use by American Kestrels (Falco sparverius) in eastern Mississippi.
 Integration of the human dimension allows theory to come full-circle via on-the-ground management applications.

 Currently, I am on the Graduate Faculty in the Department of Biology at The University of Akron and serve as Manager of the Martin Center for Field Studies and Environmental Education.
 I am also Executive Director of the Ohio Biological Survey, a consortium of over 115 research and environmental education organizations dedicated to the collection and dissemination of scientific information on Ohio's flora and fauna.
 Over the years I have taught a number of courses (see "Teaching" below) and have advised students with research and career interests in Conservation Biology and Wildlife Ecology.